-Already years ago, thyssenkrupp Rasselstein established procedures in the company to review tin supply chains and identify risks.
+Already years ago, thyssenkrupp Rasselstein GmbH established procedures in the company to review tin supply chains and identify risks.
 The company's supply chains are transparent and are subject to regular audits.
 They also comply with the regulations of the United States of America, commonly called the Dodd-Frank Act1, even though the company is not subject to SEC oversight and therefore has no legal obligation to comply with these requirements on conflict minerals.

-In countries such as the Democratic Republic of the Congo (DRC) and neighboring states, the extraction of certain raw materials sometimes contributes to significant human rights violations as well as the financing of violent conflicts in this region. thyssenkrupp Rasselstein therefore does not source raw materials that directly or indirectly finance or benefit armed groups and is in close contact with its suppliers at all times in order to increase the transparency of the products supplied by them.
-The aim is to further expand cooperation with customers, suppliers and other stakeholders to ensure even better approaches and more practical solutions.
-In recent years, thyssenkrupp Rasselstein has frequently verified the conditions at its tin suppliers on site or commissioned third parties to regularly monitor the situation there.

-thyssenkrupp Rasselstein sources its tin from long-standing partners in Peru, Bolivia, Brazil and Thailand.
+In countries such as the Democratic Republic of the Congo (DRC) and neighboring states, the extraction of certain raw materials sometimes contributes to significant human rights violations as well as the financing of violent conflicts in this region.

+thyssenkrupp Rasselstein GmbH therefore does not source raw materials that directly or indirectly finance or benefit armed groups and is in close contact with its suppliers at all times in order to increase the transparency of the products supplied by them.
+The aim is to further expand cooperation with customers, suppliers and other stakeholders to ensure even better approaches and more practical solutions. thyssenkrupp Rasselstein GmbH regularly conducts checks to ensure compliance with the regulations.
+This is achieved in particular through on-site audits, which are carried out with the support of professional auditing companies.
+To this end, thyssenkrupp Rasselstein commissions qualified auditors to assess the situation at each production site.
+An on-site audit was successfully carried out in Thailand in 2024.
+An audit in South America is planned for 2025. thyssenkrupp Rasselstein sources its tin from long-standing partners in Peru, Bolivia, Brazil and Thailand.
 From the outset, thyssenkrupp Rasselstein has taken a holistic approach to its cooperation with suppliers: The mining and processing of tin is not only in accordance with human rights, but also complies with the highest labor and environmental standards.
 In the past, the company, as a responsible tinplate manufacturer, therefore repeatedly removed suppliers from its sources that did not meet the requirements.
 These requirements include not only the method of procurement, but also the quality of the raw material itself: At 99.95 percent, the tin required by thyssenkrupp Rasselstein has a particularly high degree of purity.
 1 Dodd-Frank Wall Street Reform and Consumer Protection Act, Section 1502